walles/batterylogger/README.md

 * Make sure we can put markers in the graph.

-* Make sure the graph is zoomable (by swiping vertically) and pannable (by swiping sideways).
+* Make sure the graph is zoomable (by dragging vertically) and pannable (by dragging sideways).

 * Make a data holder class that supports both receiving data, persisting it and presenting it to AndroidPlot.